 Much of what is on our shoes will transfer to our floors, whether on tile or into carpeting, creating a home environment that is filled with potentially harmful things.
 Bacteria on shoes continues to build up, day after day, thus making the soles of our shoes some of the dirtiest objects in our homes.
 For those with children who play on the floor, it can be unsettling to think of a child rolling around in whatever your shoes might have tracked in from the bathroom floor of the restaurant you stopped in earlier in the day.

-Cut down to save for the environment and your wallet.
+Cut back – for the environment and your wallet.

 Consult a professional.